-All that now remains to complete the model is the wiring between the Motor, dashboard switch, and the Accumulator (or Transformer, if it is desired to run the Motor direct from the main alternating current supply).
-If a Transformer is employed, it may be mounted on the luggage carrier at the rear of the model.
+All that now remains to complete the model is the wiring between the Motor, dashboard switch, and the transformer or dry cells mounted on the luggage carrier at the rear of the model.
+Only properly-insulated wire should be used for the purpose, and the connections should be kept as neat and invisible as possible.

-One wire should be led direct from the Motor terminal to one terminal of the Accumulator, and another wire should be led from the second Motor terminal to a 6BA bolt 99 secured to the dashboard (see Figs. 2 and 4).
+One wire should be led direct from the Motor terminal to a terminal of the transformer, etc., and another wire should be led from the second Motor terminal to a Terminal Bolt 99 on the dashboard (see Figs. 2 and 4).
 This bolt is insulated from the 51⁄2" Curved Strip of the dashboard by means of a Meccano Insulating Bush and Washer.
 The switch handle consists of a Threaded Pin secured to a Flat

-Bracket 100, which is attached to the dashboard by another 6BA Bolt.
+Bracket 100, which is attached to the dashboard by another Terminal Bolt.
 An ordinary metal Washer should be placed on each side of the Flat Bracket, but the bolt is insulated from the dashboard by means of an Insulating Bush and Washer.
-A wire secured to its shank is led to the second terminal of the Accumulator.
-The Motor is started by 'sliding the Flat Bracket 100 over the head of the bolt 99, thus completing the electric circuit.
+A wire secured to its shank is led to the second Terminal of the transformer.
+The motor is started by sliding the Flat Bracket 100 over the head of the bolt 99, thus completing the electric circuit.